-If you are a player facing this issue then you have just landed on the right page.
+If you are a player facing this issue, you have just landed on the right page.
 In this guide, you will say ways to fix This build of Vanguard requires TPM version 2.0 and secure boot to be enabled in order to play error on your Windows PC.

 Why are you getting this build of Vanguard requires TPM version 2.0 error?

 So it seems like Riot Games is now enforcing TPM 2.0 and secure boot for their game.
-If a PC does not have these features enabled then the game won’t start.
+If a PC does not have these features enabled, the game won’t start.

-TPM stands for trusted platform module which is a secure cryptoprocessor, embedded in the motherboard of your computer.
-It stores the cryptographic keys, and verifies the firmware and operating system on your device are what they are supposed to be.
+TPM stands for trusted platform module, a secure cryptoprocessor embedded in your computer’s motherboard.
+It stores the cryptographic keys and verifies the firmware and operating system on your device are what they are supposed to be.